 In Optimizely X Full Stack, you'll use the Experiments dashboard to pause, archive, and change experiments.

 Here's our developer documentation, where you'll find code samples, full references for our SDKs, and getting started guides.

 Pause an experiment

-To pause a running experiment, click the Actions icon ().
-Choose Pause from the dropdown menu.
+To pause a running experiment, click the Actions icon .
+Choose Pause from the dropdown menu for the environment you want to pause.
 After pausing an experiment, all users will start to receive the original experience.

 Pause a variation

 Once you've started an SDK experiment, you cannot delete a variation.
 However, you can pause variations instead.
 When you pause a variation, traffic from that variation will be redistributed among the experiment's other variations, but the results will still be accessible for the paused variation.